 Sometimes we have to create homesickness like we treat a breakup.
 It’s okay if we mope around for a day, eating ice cream and watching sappy movies under your big, fluffy duvet.

 So, do the same thing with homesickness.
-Buy your favourite ice cream, watch some funny movies, listen to music that reminds you of home, talk to your parents on the phone, Skype your best friends and cry it out.
+Buy your favorite ice cream, watch some funny movies, listen to music that reminds you of home, talk to your parents on the phone, Skype your best friends, and cry it out.

-You know your favourite place to go in your hometown?
-The space that makes you feel safe, comfortable and “at home”?
+Do you know your favorite place to go in your hometown?
+The space that makes you feel safe, comfortable, and “at home”?
 You’re going to want to find one of those spots in China.
 It could be something familiar that helps you feel at home, like a bench in a park or a cafe that has delicious treats.

 There’s nothing better than a schedule to beating homesickness.
 If you’re not able to lay in bed with your Netflix account every day, you may be too busy to even think about your homesickness.